Pramod Shingte for the Assessee. Vitthal Bhosale for the Revenue.

 (i) where the assessee is an individual ... any relative of the assessee‖

 8. It talks of payments made by an individual to any of his or her relatives.
-The entire controversy rotates around the meaning of the term `relative‘ as used in section 40A(2)(b), which has not been admittedly defined in section 40A of the Act.
-The term has been so defined in section 2(41): `in relation to an individual, means the husband, wife, brother or sister or any lineal ascendant or descendant of that individual‘.
+The entire controversy rotates around the meaning of the term `relative‘ as used in section 40A(2)(b) (of Income Tax Act, 1961), which has not been admittedly defined in section 40A (of Income Tax Act, 1961).
+The term has been so defined in section 2(41) (of Income Tax Act, 1961): `in relation to an individual, means the husband, wife, brother or sister or any lineal ascendant or descendant of that individual‘.
 The ld.
 CIT(A) has upheld the imposition of the penalty by specifically noting the definition of the term `relative‘ in para 7.2 of his order, as under:-

 "relative" means—